 Artificial intelligence will increasingly power both plant floor control systems as well as enterprise application such as ERP, SCM, PLM, quality systems and more.
 This session will address the implications of using AI in these systems, including what functions of these systems AI will manage and how it will change how manufacturing workers interact with these systems.

 2:30 p.m.
 What Are the Ethical Considerations for AI in Manufacturing?*

-- Eric Yu, Principal, Data Ethics, SAS Institute Inc.
+- Eric Yu, Principal, Data Ethics Practice, SAS Institute Inc.